Updated: Newsroom hello — Greetings from veteran newspaper editor

 For a year, I lived on the tribal reservation of the Suquamish People and have covered three federally recognized tribes in my career.

-In your hometown, I am also relying on the experienced business staff at the newspaper office led by Frank Adkins.
+In your hometown, I am also relying on the experienced business staff from the newspaper office.
 There is a wealth of knowledge there and caring for the community.

 My friend Dale Brumfield, who is an author, lecturer and historian, has agreed to write a few history pieces for Jackson Newspapers.
 He started with one this week called "Mystery at Burning Springs: A death at an underground lake of West Virginia oil."
 Dale is quite a storyteller.
 I hope you enjoy it.